Komodo dragon: Diet

-Komodo dragons do not deliberately allow the prey to escape with fatal injuries but try to kill prey outright using a combination of lacerating damage and blood loss.
-They have been recorded as killing wild pigs within seconds, and observations of Komodo dragons tracking prey for long distances are likely misinterpreted cases of prey escaping an attack before succumbing to infection.
-Most prey attacked by a Komodo dragon reputedly suffer from said sepsis and will later be eaten by the same or other lizards.
+Contrary to older claims, Komodo dragons do not deliberately allow the prey to escape with fatal injuries, but try to kill prey outright on the spot using a combination of lacerating damage and blood loss.
+They have been recorded as killing wild pigs within seconds, and alleged observations of Komodo dragons tracking prey for long distances are likely misinterpreted cases of failed predation where the prey fully escaped an attack before succumbing to infected wounds.

 Komodo dragons eat by tearing large chunks of flesh and swallowing them whole while holding the carcass down with their forelegs.
 For smaller prey up to the size of a goat, their loosely articulated jaws, flexible skulls, and expandable stomachs allow them to swallow prey whole.
 The undigested vegetable contents of a prey animal's stomach and intestines are typically avoided.
 Copious amounts of red saliva the Komodo dragons produce help to lubricate the food, but swallowing is still a long process (15–20 minutes to swallow a goat).
 A Komodo dragon may attempt to speed up the process by ramming the carcass against a tree to force it down its throat, sometimes ramming so forcefully that the tree is knocked down.
 A small tube under the tongue that connects to the lungs allows it to breathe while swallowing.

 After eating up to 80% of its body mass in one meal, it drags itself to a sunny location to speed digestion, as the food could rot and poison the dragon if left undigested in its stomach for too long.
 Because of their slow metabolism, large dragons can survive on as few as 12 meals a year.
 After digestion, the Komodo dragon regurgitates a mass of horns, hair, and teeth known as the gastric pellet, which is covered in malodorous mucus.
 After regurgitating the gastric pellet, it rubs its face in the dirt or on bushes to get rid of the mucus.